Have you found a unique way to solve a problem or offer a group a service they need?

 Writing native code in this way will improve user experience and make it much smoother for your app to transition into use in any future Apple products developed.

 5. Review Before Submitting

-As shocking as it might seem, most apps that are immediately rejected by Apple, are turned away because of some glitch or another.
+As shocking as it might seem, most apps that are immediately rejected by Apple have been turned away because of some glitch or another.

 So, if you’re going to invest in great development, make sure to review all aspects of your app before submitting it to the app store.

-Once your app is approved in the initial phase, creating updates are much easier afterward.
+Once your app is approved in the initial phase, creating updates is much easier afterward.

 7. Honey vs. Vinegar

 As the southerners say, “you can catch more flies with honey than vinegar.”